Table of Contents

 Customer experience analysts state that companies face huge challenges as brand loyalty drops but reassure that good customer service will continue to reap rewards.

-Brand loyalty has declined significantly over the last two years, but Feefo analysts studying consumer patterns from 2021 into 2022 are making it clear that all is not lost in their end of year report into emerging CX trends.
-Customer retention strategies may have been tested to their limits, but several recent reports break down how exactly businesses can respond to adverse conditions and retain customers despite the impact of the pandemic.
+Brand loyalty has declined significantly over the last two years.
+Still, Feefo analysts studying consumer patterns from 2021 into 2022 are making it clear that all is not lost in their end of year report into emerging CX trends.
+Customer retention strategies may have been tested to their limits.
+Still, several recent reports break down how exactly businesses can respond to adverse conditions and retain customers despite the impact of the pandemic.

-Their findings suggest that, while brand loyalty is harder than ever to earn due to changing customer behaviour following Covid-19, good customer experience can “lead to a 300% increase in annually recurring revenue (ARR)”.
+Their findings suggest that, while brand loyalty is more complex than ever to earn due to changing customer behavior following Covid-19, good customer experience can “lead to a 300% increase in annually recurring revenue (ARR)”.